nf-core/genomeqc/docs/usage.md

 ## Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+Before running the pipeline, you will need to create a samplesheet with information about the samples you would like to analyse.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 5 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'
 ```

 The content of the samplesheet will depend on the mode you are using to run the pipeline -**genome only** or **genome and annotation**-, the inclusion of FASTQ reads to run **Merqury**, and the origin of the genome assemblies and annotations (**local** or **RefSeq**).
-However, you must always indicate the species name of each sample using the **species** field.

-Examples of the samplesheet are shown below.
-We are going to highlight the differences in samplesheets depending on the origing of the files (**local** or **RefSeq**).
 Refer to their sections for more information on [running modes](#modes) and [running with **Merqury**](#running-with-merqury).
+Nonetheless, you must always indicate the species name of each sample using the **species** field.

 If running the pipeline on **local** files, point to the location these files using the **fasta** and **gff** fields: